sloctl

 Replay pulls in the historical data while your SLO collects new data in real-time.
 The historical and original data are merged, producing an error budget calculated for the entire period.

-command allows you to reimport data for multiple SLOs in bulk.
+to reimport data for a single SLO or multiple SLOs in bulk.

-Before replaying an SLO, it verifies if this SLOs is eligible for replaying.
+Before replaying an SLO, it verifies the possibility to replay SLOs.

-It will only run a single Replay simultaneously (the current limit for concurrent Replays).
+A single SLO is replayed at a time (the current limit for concurrent Replays).

-When a Replay fails, it attempts replaying the next SLO.
-Replaying SLOs takes time: one Replay process may take several minutes up to an hour.
+When Replay fails, it proceeds with the next SLO.
+Replaying SLOs takes time: one Replay job may take several minutes up to an hour.
 During that time, the command keeps on running, periodically checking the status of Replay.
-If you cancel the program execution anytime, the current Replay in progress is not revoked.
+If you cancel the program execution or edit the SLO with an ongoing Replay, the ongoing Replay is not revoked.

 - You can run